j-andrews7/Pipelines/ROSE_SE_Pipeline.md

 # Super Enhancer Calling

-##### Last edited 04/22/2016
+**Last edited 05/09/2016**

-A super enhancer pipeline using ROSE - Young et al, 2013.
+A super enhancer pipeline using [ROSE](https://bitbucket.org/young_computation/rose) - Young et al, 2013.
 Highly advise doing this on a computing cluster if possible.
 Some steps were broken up into multiple for the sake of clarity.
 Several can easily be combined/piped together.

 This was done on the CHPC cluster, so all of the `export`, `source`, and `module load/remove` statements are to load the various software necessary to run the command(s) that follow.
 If you're running this locally and the various tools needed are located on your `PATH`, you can ignore these.